-- The course sequence for the Associate in Engineering Science degree is aligned with Bradley University, Missouri University of Science and Technology, and University of Illinois at Urbana or Chicago.
+- The course sequence for the Associate in Engineering Science degree is aligned with Bradley University, Missouri University of Science and Technology, and the University of Illinois at Urbana or Chicago.
 It also fulfills the requirements of most other universities.

-- Foreign language is not required for graduation at ICC but may be elsewhere.
+- Foreign language is not required for graduation at ICC but may be required elsewhere.
 Be sure to check the requirements of the college or university you want to transfer to.

 How Am I Going to Manage This?

 What if I am working while going to school?

 We have you covered.
 Many of our students are working adults who balance life and school.
 We have great resources on campus to help keep you going!